Buddha Tooth Relic Temple and Museum: Third floor

 Nagapuspa Buddhist Culture Museum (Chinese: 龍華文物館; pinyin: Lónghuá Wénwù Guǎn): This museum, in contrast to the rest of the temple, is designed as a less overtly religious environment.
 It has a total of 278 exhibits, ranging from modern expressionistic works to 2nd and 3rd century Gandharan statuary.
 The various exhibits stem from Gandhara, India, Nepal, Tibet, China, Korea, Japan, Thailand and Myanmar, comprising sculpture, paintings and textiles.
 Three main themes run through the museum.
 The largest, occupying half the exhibition space, is a hagiographic narration of Buddha Shakyamuni's life.
 The other half is dedicated to Buddha Maitreya and Bodhisattva Avalokiteshvara.
 Related artifacts with explanatory panels and laminated booklets illustrate each theme.
 Two maps constitute a large panel facing an altar of Bodhisattva Samantabhadra: one details the spread of Buddhism in Asia and the other shows fifty-five Buddhist centers in Singapore.

 Samantabhadra Hall (Chinese: 普賢殿; pinyin: Pǔxián-diàn): This hall enshrines a statue of the Bodhisattva Samantabhadra.
 The statue is depicted as sitting in the padmasana posture, on a lotus pedestal, above an elephant throne.
 The elephant throne consists of 4 elephants, with each one of the Four Heavenly Kings (lokapala) atop each elephant, as well as a myriad of smaller elephants at the lowest tier.
 The statue of Samantabhadra has 20 arms, with each arm holding different Buddhist implements.
 The main right hand holds a vajra and the main left hand holds a lotus.
 A round aureole is depicted as radiating behind his body and head and his crown is adorned with images of the Five Tathāgatas.
 This hall also houses the statue of ten rakshasis who are depicted as guarding the bodhisattva.

 Sacred Buddha Relics Chamber (Chinese: 佛陀舍利子展覽館; pinyin: Fótuó Shèlìzǐ Zhǎnlǎn Guǎn): This chamber is an extension of the Nagapuspa Buddhist Culture Museum where tiny pearl-like multi-colored relics purportedly of the Buddha are displayed alongside cognate artifacts such as reliquaries and stupas.
+Other temples in Singapore with the relics associated with Buddha are the Foo Hai Ch'an Monastery near Paya Lebar MRT Exit C, Kong Meng San Phor Kark See Monastery in Bishan, Thekchen Choling at Jalan Besar, Sri Lankaramaya Buddhist Temple at St. Michael’s Road in Bandemeer.